Ken McElroy: Early life

-McElroy was born in 1934, the 15th of 16 children born to a poor, migrant tenant-farming couple named Tony and Mabel (née Lister) McElroy, who had moved between Kansas and the Ozarks before settling outside of Skidmore.
+McElroy was born on June 16, 1934, the 15th of 16 children born to Tony and Mabel (née Lister) McElroy.
+His parents were poor migrant tenant-farmers who had moved between Kansas and the Ozarks before settling outside of Skidmore.
 He dropped out of school at age 15 in the eighth grade and quickly established a local reputation as a cattle rustler, small-time thief, and womanizer.
-For more than two decades, McElroy was suspected of being involved in theft of grain, gasoline, alcohol, antiques, and livestock, but he avoided conviction when charges were brought against him 21 times—often after witnesses refused to testify because he allegedly intimidated them, frequently by following his targets or parking outside their homes and watching them.
+For more than two decades, McElroy was suspected of being involved in theft of grain, gasoline, alcohol, antiques, and livestock, but he avoided conviction when charges were brought against him 21 times — often after witnesses refused to testify because he allegedly intimidated them, frequently by following his targets or parking outside their homes and watching them.
 He was represented by defense attorney Richard Gene McFadin of Gallatin, Missouri.

+McElroy had at least 17 children by three of his wives and three other young women and girls.

+With second wife Sharon (born c.
+1943) he had Jerome, Tammy Sue, Debbie, Tina, and Theresa (born 1959, 1961, 1963, 1964, 1965);

+with third wife Alice Wood (born c.
+1946) he had Juarez, Tonia "Tony" and Ken Jr. (born 1969, 1973, 1975);

+with fourth wife Trena McCloud (1957–2012) he had Jerome "Jeffy" (later Derome), Oleta, and Reno (born 1973, 1976/7, 1978).

+A 15-year-old named Donna bore a son c.
+1959;

+Marcia Surritte had Tony in 1971.
+With a girl Harry N. MacLean calls "Sally D." (born c.
+1947), McElroy had four children — another Ken Jr., Lisa, Jeffery, and a fourth (born 1961, 1963, 1964, 1965) — who were put up for adoption when the youngest was born.

-McElroy fathered more than 10 children with different women.
-He met his last wife, Trena McCloud (1957–2012), when she was 12 years old and in eighth grade.
+He met his last wife, Trena, when she was 12 years old and in eighth grade and he was 35.
 He raped McCloud repeatedly.
-The 12-year-old's parents initially opposed the relationship, but after McElroy burned their house down and shot the family dog, they relented and agreed to the marriage.
-She became pregnant when she was fourteen, dropped out of school in the ninth grade, and went to live with McElroy and his second wife Alice.
+McCloud's parents initially opposed the relationship, but McElroy threatened them into agreement by burning down their house and shooting the family dog.
+McCloud became pregnant when she was fourteen, dropped out of school in the ninth grade, and went to live with McElroy and his third wife Alice.
 McElroy divorced Alice and married Trena in order to escape charges of statutory rape, to which she was the only witness.
-Sixteen days after Trena gave birth, both she and Alice fled to Trena's mother's and stepfather's house.
+Sixteen days after Trena gave birth, she and Alice fled to Trena's parents' house.
 According to court records, McElroy tracked them down and brought them back.
-He then returned to Trena's parents' home when they were away and, once again, shot the family dog and burned the house down.
+When the McClouds were away, McElroy once again burned their house down and shot their new dog.